diskree/AchieveToDo-ModPack/README.md

 ![image](https://github.com/diskree/AchieveToDo-core/assets/96978370/6b0cc981-e600-4aa2-b851-72836bb340a0)

 For advancements requiring a visit to a particular location, a special spyglass will be given instead of a hologram.
-Just look into it and you will get a 3D panorama where you need to go: find a biome, visit a structure, or open a loot chest:
+Just look into it, and you will get a 3D panorama where you need to go: find a biome, visit a structure, or open a loot chest:

 ![image](https://github.com/diskree/AchieveToDo-core/assets/96978370/e1f267f5-f45b-4133-8447-94d2b2090806)